selwynpolit/d9book/book/development.md

 ```

-Note. this drush directory is at the same level as the `web` or `docroot` directory.
+Note.
+The drush directory is at the same level as the `web` or `docroot` directory.

 ### Problems with multisite